1wheel/roadtolarissa/source/_posts/2014-12-24-convex-hulls.markdown

 <link rel="stylesheet" type="text/css" href="/javascripts/posts/convexHull/style.css">

-A set of points' [convex hull](http://www.cs.uu.nl/geobook/introduction.pdf) is the smallest convex polygon that covers every points.
-If we picture each point as a peg in a board, we could approximate the convex hull by stretching a rubber band around all of the points and then letting it pull itself taut against the outer points.
+A set of points' [convex hull](http://www.cs.uu.nl/geobook/introduction.pdf) is the smallest convex polygon that covers every point.
+If we picture each point as a peg in a board, we could approximate the convex hull by stretching a rubber band around all of the points and then letting it pull itself taut against the outer ones.

-Unfortunately, computers don't typically come with rubber bands and peg boards so to we'll need a different approach to programmatically find a set of points convex hull.
+Unfortunately, computers don't typically come with rubber bands and peg boards so we'll need a different approach to programmatically find a set of points' convex hull.

-Since each edge of the convex hull lies between two points from our set of points, we can find the convex hull by iterating over each each pair of points and checking to see if it lies on the hull.
-To check the number of points to the left and right (blue and red) of the line formed by they pair are counted.
-If all the points aren't on the same side, pair can't be an edge of a [convex](http://mathworld.wolfram.com/Convex.html) shape.
+Since each edge of the convex hull lies between two points from our set, we can find the convex hull by iterating over each pair of points and checking to see if it lies on the hull.
+To check, the number of points to the left and right (blue and red) of the line formed by the pair are counted.
+If all the points aren't on the same side, that pair can't be an edge of a [convex](http://mathworld.wolfram.com/Convex.html) shape.

 <div id='naive' style='width: 100%'></div>